 Attachment A of the standard will also include allowance of other commercial provision of frequency response.
+What is attachment A?
+I thought it had been replaced or subsumed by these other documents.
 Other authorized provisions for obtaining frequency response will be developed jointly between NERC and NAESB.
 This is because resources other than generation can provide frequency response.
 NAESB is the forum for defining commercial wholesale electric business practices.
+NERC must provide NAESB a “characteristic” or definition or performance measure or ??? to describe the necessary reliability characteristics that commercial products/services must have to be considered as Frequency Response.

 Measure and Compliance Information